YottaDB/YDBDoc/ProgGuide/isv.rst

 By suffixing one or more directory names in $ZROUTINES with a single asterisk (*), processes can subscribe to updates of object files published in those directories.
 At the invocation of DO, GOTO, or ZGOTO, extrinsic functions, $TEXT(), or ZPRINT that specify an entryref which includes a routine name (vs. a label without a routine name), mumps processes (and mupip processes executing trigger logic) automatically relink ("auto-relink") and execute published new versions of routines.

 * Label references (that is, without a routine name), whether direct or through indirection, always refer to the current routine, and do not invoke auto-relink logic.
-* Use shell quoting rules when appending asterisks to directory names in the gtmroutines environment variable - asterisks must be passed in to YottaDB, and not expanded by the shell.
+* Use shell quoting rules when appending asterisks to directory names in the ydb_routines environment variable - asterisks must be passed in to YottaDB, and not expanded by the shell.
 * YottaDB accepts but ignores asterisk suffixes to directory names on 32-bit Linux on x86 platforms, where it does not provide auto-relinking.
 * Changing $ZROUTINES causes all routines linked from auto-relink-enabled directories in the process to be re-linked.
 * Note that a relink does not automatically reload a routine every time.
 When YottaDB initiates a relink and the object file (object hash) is the same as the existing one, YottaDB bypasses the relink and uses the existing object file.